Our Non-Toxic Baby Registry

-Nail Trimmer: Little Martin’s - Love this little device!
+Nail Trimmer: Little Martin’s - we love this little device!

 Moisturizer: Natural oils

-We switched between coconut oil, sesame oil, Keys Avo-Jel, Luminance Body Lotion and Honest All-Purpose Balm since it’s good to give the body variety (just like we don’t eat the same foods everyday all day).
+We switched between coconut oil, sesame oil, Primally Pure Baby Oil and Luminance Body Lotion since it’s good to give the body variety (just like we don’t eat the same foods everyday all day).
 And really the most important way to keep their skin healthy is to make sure baby is getting good, beneficial fats and oils through breastmilk and, later, solids.
-See our Personal Care post for more great options.

-We got the SnuzPod in 2016 but it appears the materials and quality have changed since we purchased.
+We got the SnuzPod in 2016 but unfortunately the materials and quality have changed since we purchased it.
+They now use flame retardants on the mesh and the mattress so we highly recommend against this purchase.
 BabyBay is a great option that is similar.

 The mattress is arguably the single most important item you choose for your baby.
-While there are less expensive options, we wanted to make sure where our babies were sleeping every day and night was as safe as it could be.
+We wanted to make sure where our babies were sleeping every day and night was as safe as it could be.
 We chose to get an inexpensive crib from IKEA (the Sniglar - great, solid wood crib) in order to get the best mattress.
 Also, a good mattress lasts a long time so multiple children can sleep on it and then still be passed down to a friend or family member to also use with their baby(ies).